dpi-tta-slides/noticing-a-project-idea/PITCHME.md

 ---

 # Did this recently become possible or necessary?
-- Is there something about the world that has changed recently that has created an opportunity?
+- Has something about the world changed recently?
-- new technology, law, problem, etc.
+- New technology, law, problem, etc.

 ---
 # Is this an idea you'd want to work on for years?